Retention ratio

-Retention ratio indicates the percentage of a company's earnings that are not paid out in dividends but credited to retained earnings.
-It is the opposite of the dividend payout ratio, so that also called the retention rate.
+Retention ratio indicates the percentage of a company's earnings that are not paid out in dividends to shareholders but credited to retained earnings.
+It is the opposite of the dividend payout ratio, and is a key indicator of how much profit a company is keeping to fund its operations, growth, and development.

+The retention ratio can be calculated using the following formula, essentially, the amount of dividends the company pays out divided by its net income: